 A SEP IRA, which stands for “simplified employee pension,” is ideal for small business owners because it doesn’t require much paperwork or maintenance and allows you to vary the amount you contribute each year.

 Those who are eligible to participate in a SEP IRA plan include sole proprietors and business owners in a partnership or limited liability company like an S corporation or C corporation.
 In addition, you must be at least 21 years old, have been self-employed for the past three years, and have earned $600 or more in self-employment income.
-The contribution limit for 2020 is either up to 25% of your salary or up to $57,000 (whichever is less).
+The contribution limit for 2022 is either 25% of your salary or $61,000 (whichever is less).

-Business owners with employees have multiple retirement saving options as well, including traditional 401(k) plans,SEP IRAs and SIMPLE IRAs.
+Business owners with employees have multiple retirement savings options as well, including traditional 401(k) plans,SEP IRAs and SIMPLE IRAs.